 HPLC

 Nitrite levels were observed using HPLC to examine the different sections of the kidney.
 Sections of the kidney (inner medulla (IM), outer medulla (OM), and cortex (Ctx)) of one Bmal1 KO rat and one WT rat were treated with different concentrations of ET-1 (100nM, 200nM, and 500nM) and was compared to the correlating sections that were treated with a vehicle (Figure 6).
-IMWTpresented57.80 1.58a positive fold change of 83.41 pmol/mg pr/hr respectively.
+In the IM, the WT presented a negative fold change of -57.80 pmol/mg pr/hr, a positive fold change of 130.58 pmol/mg pr/hr, and a positive fold change of 83.41 pmol/mg pr/hr respectively.
 Within the IM of the KO model, displayed was a positive fold change of 22.21 pmol/mg pr/hr, a negative fold change of -8.71 pmol/mg pr/hr, and a positive fold change of 23.35 pmol/mg pr/hr respectively.
 These readings were inconsistent and did not have a clear trend present.
 Within the OM, the WT presented a positive fold change of 147.30 pmol/mg pr/hr, a negative fold change of -41.81 pmol/mg pr/hr, and a negative fold change of 37.04 pmol/mg pr/hr respectively.
 In outer medulla, Within the OM of the KO model, displayed was a negative fold change of -10.34 pmol/mg pr/hr, a positive fold change of 4.90 pmol/mg pr/hr, and a positive fold change of 432.12 pmol/mg pr/hr.
 There was no clear trend within the WT model however within the KO model in the OM the expression of nitrite increased along with the concentration of the ET-1 treatment increased.
 Within the Ctx of the WT model, displayed was positive fold change of 135.47 pmol/mg pr/hr, a positive fold change of 116.11 pmol/mg pr/hr, and a positive fold change of 27.84 pmol/mg pr/hr respectively.
 Within the Ctx of the KO model, displayed was a positive fold change of 16.38 pmol/mg pr/hr, a positive fold change of 59.05, and a positive fold change of 12.80.
 There was a clear trend within the WT model within the Ctx that as the concentration of ET-1 increased the amount of nitrite decreased.
 However, in the KO model there weas no clear trend.
 For further analysis, a larger sample size would be required to provide better statistical significance.